 It is not that you don’t have the time; it is really that you don’t want to make some key, potentially hard and uncomfortable decisions.
 See Myth # 3 next.

 Partnerships and “closely held” organizations can face this situation as well.
-The ownership of a company generally get together because each person has some unique talent they bring to the entity as a whole.
+The ownership of a company generally gets together because each person has some unique talent they bring to the entity.
 As the entity grows, the realization sometimes sets in that greater talent or leadership is needed to sustain this organization.
 Failure to come to grips with this reality is like putting your head in the sand.
 Succession planning can be an objective process that can guide the owners and the key leaders of the organization to make the best long term decisions to protect the viability of the company.

 What can you do? — If you can identify with one of these myths and realize that you or your organization are underprepared and at risk, seek some help.
 Succession planning by itself is not a difficult process — the decisions you may have to make can be extremely difficult.
-There are many qualified advisors who can help you develop a plan and walk you through the decision making process, ensuring that you remain objective all the way.
-The author of this article has worked with dozens of organizations, public and private, for profit and not for profit, large and small numbers of employees, to design and implement a succession planning process and subsequent plan that have been highly effective in protecting and growing the businesses.
+There are many qualified advisors who can help you develop a plan and walk you through the decision-making process, ensuring that you remain objective all the way.
+The author of this article has worked with dozens of organizations, public and private, for-profit and not-for-profit, large and small numbers of employees, to design and implement a succession planning process and subsequent plan that has been highly effective in protecting and growing the businesses.

 Be one of the companies that plans to be around in the future by being prepared to face the future on your terms.
 Decide that you will influence how that happens and not be forced to react to a limited number of less than desirable options.
 Decide that you will not leave this responsibility to others in your family or business.

-About the Author — Bill Bliss has worked in the areas of Organization Effectiveness, Executive and Leadership Development throughout his 25 year career.
+About the Author — Bill Bliss has worked in Organization Effectiveness, Executive and Leadership Development throughout his 25-year career.
 His firm provides trusted advice for improved personal and organizational performance.
-He has coached a wide variety of executives including Chief Executive Officers, Presidents, Vice Presidents and Directors across many disciplines.
-He has facilitated succession planning, strategic planning, teambuilding and leadership development sessions for a variety of clients in manufacturing, engineering, retail, real estate services and construction, publishing, transportation services, financial services and other industries.
+He has coached a wide variety of executives, including Chief Executive Officers, Presidents, Vice Presidents, and Directors across many disciplines.
+He has facilitated succession planning, strategic planning, team building, and leadership development sessions for various clients in manufacturing, engineering, retail, real estate services and construction, publishing, transportation services, financial services, and other industries.
 His firm is based in South Carolina and can be seen at www.blissassociates.com.